 Windows Hardware Lab Kit

-The Windows Hardware Lab Kit (Windows HLK) is a test framework used to test hardware devices for Windows 10.
+The Windows Hardware Lab Kit (Windows HLK) is a test framework used to test hardware devices for Windows 10 and all versions of Windows Server starting with Windows Server 2016.
 To qualify for the Windows Hardware Compatibility Program, your product must pass certain tests using the Windows HLK.

 This guide provides information about the tests that are included in the Windows Hardware Lab Kit, and instructions on how to build a test environment, automate driver and system testing, and create a submission package required to participate in the Windows Hardware Compatibility Program.

-If you’re developing for Windows 10, you need the latest Windows HLK.
-This kit helps you ensure that the drivers and the system you develop are certified as compatible with Windows 10.
+If you’re developing for Windows 10 or qualified versions of Windows Server, you must use the correct version of the HLK, as listed in the following table.
+Using the correct kit helps you ensure that the drivers and the system you develop are certified as compatible with Windows 10 or Windows Server.

 |Windows 10, version 1803||Windows HLK, version 1803|